 Uber Mega Aromatic Master of Indulgence.
 I just made that up.

-UMAMI 2019 is a 100% Traminer from Achtele, a historic Bilovice site that forms a natural loess amphitheatre.
-This geology naturally leads to less airflow and a tendency to botrytis in the lower part of the vineyard, while the upper part ripens more slowly.
-We try to preserve this contrast in the wine itself – the result is an unexpected harmony of aromatic opulence and laser-sharp acidity that calls for yet another explorative sip.
+The Achtele vineyard is a historic site that can give a truly balanced Traminer – it forms an amphitheatre which naturally leads to less airflow and a tendency to botrytis in the lower part of the vineyard, while the upper part ripens more slowly.
+We try to preserve this contrast in the wine itself – the result is an unexpected harmony of opulence and laser-sharp acidity that calls for yet another explorative sip.

 Files to download: